 "Affiliate" includes in relation to either Party each and any subsidiary or holding company of that Party and each and any subsidiary of a holding company of that Party;

-"Agreement" means a Commercial Agreement and the Platform Terms & Conditions and any other order for services that the Parties agree shall be subject to these Platform Terms & Conditions (as varied from time to time in accordance with the Platform Terms & Conditions);
+"Agreement" means a Commercial Agreement or Order Form and the Platform Terms & Conditions and any other order for services that the Parties agree shall be subject to these Platform Terms & Conditions (as varied from time to time in accordance with the Platform Terms & Conditions);

 "Applicable Laws" means all applicable laws, statutes, regulation of any relevant jurisdiction where the Platform and Services are provided from, as amended and in force from time to time;